yury-s/playwright/bidi.md

 - browsingContext.contextDestroyed comes before input.performActions response, see 'should not throw UnhandledPromiseRejection when page closes'.
 I.e. some events can come after browsingContext was destroyed.

-- browsingContext.contextCreated comes with no `originalOpener` for popups, see 'should issue clicks in parallel in page and popup'
+- browsingContext.contextCreated comes with no `originalOpener` for popups, see 'should issue clicks in parallel in page and popup' ==> fixed in 129!

+- network request resourceType is missing?
+- network request events do not provide postData
+- no security details on response
+- no timing details on response

+- Intermittent Error: Protocol error (script.evaluate): unknown error
+  Message: AbortError: Actor 'MessageHandlerFrame' destroyed before query 'MessageHandlerFrameParent:sendCommand' was resolved

+TODO:
+- network observation
+- emulation
+- network interception
+- expose bindings
+- addInitScript
+- browsercontext-*